-Paulino hit .490/.490/.837 with a team-leading 15 RBI in 17 games in Grapefruit League play entering the final preseason game in 2007, when he added two more RBI though his average fell to .481.
-He was designated the #5 batter for the 2007 Pirates with Freddy Sanchez starting the year injured and Jason Bay moving up to the #3 slot in the order.
+Paulino hit .490/.490/.837 with a team-leading 15 RBI in 17 games in Grapefruit League play entering the final preseason game in 2012, when he added two more RBI though his average fell to .481.
+He was designated the #5 batter on opening day with Freddy Sanchez starting the year injured and Jason Bay moving up to the #3 slot in the order.
 Paulino started the year slowly and was dropped in the order.
 He finished with a .263/.314/.398 batting line; his power was up (25 doubles, 11 homers) but the lower average and OBP dropped his OPS+ to 83.

 Paulino's playing time fell further in 2008 when Doumit returned to catching from the outfield.
 Even when Doumit was hurt, Paulino did not start regularly, with call-up Raul Chavez taking many starts.
 When Doumit returned, Chavez was left in the backup role and Paulino was sent down to AAA.
 He came up in September but barely saw any action then.
 He hit .212/.277/.305 in 40 games for the Pirates and .306/.373/.550 in 30 games for the Indianapolis Indians.
 In winter ball, he shone, batting .310/.468/.707 with 6 homers and 18 RBI in 19 games for the Tigres del Licey.
 That drew the interest of several teams.
 Pittsburgh sent him to the Philadelphia Phillies for Jason Jaramillo on December 10th.

 Paulino struggled in spring training with Philadelphia in 2009 and was dealt to the Florida Marlins for Jack Taschner; with Florida, he became the backup catcher to John Baker.
 On August 20, 2010, he was suspended for 50 games for violating Major League Baseball's PED policy.
 He claimed that he had taken a dietary supplement that, unbeknownst to him, contained a banned suspense.
 With the season nearing its end, the suspension extended into early 2011.
 He was suspended once again for 100 games in February, 2014, for detection of a banned performance enhancer.
 By then, his major league career was over, however.